 Exercise Physiology

 Abstract

-Objective: Physical activity is associated with higher left ventricular mass but also reduced risk of cardiovascular outcomes.
+Purpose: Physical activity is associated with higher left ventricular mass but also reduced risk of cardiovascular outcomes.
 The purpose of the present research was to investigate the effect of twelve weeks of resistance training and a detraining period on relative left ventricular wall thickness in ...
 Read More

+Exercise Physiology